tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 #### High Latency between Clusters

 Customers require that [RPO](https://en.wikipedia.org/wiki/Disaster_recovery#Recovery_Point_Objective) should be no more than tens of seconds.
-As *RPO* is consist of duration in TiKV, TiCDC, and network latency, and the first two can be improved by code optimization and scale-up, we should be careful to deal with the last.
+As *RPO* is consist of duration in TiKV, TiKV-CDC *(see below)*, and network latency, and the first two can be improved by code optimization and scale-out, we should be careful to deal with the last.

 A typical ping latency of cross city network will be more than 30 milliseconds, which is much higher than IDC internal network.
 We should use appropriate concurrency and batch size to share latency to each data entry, at the same time limit transmission rate to avoid package loss.